 Why Does Time Go By So Fast When You Sleep?

-In this article, we are going to take a deeper look into the deeper parts of your brain during sleep.
-You’ll have a better understanding of why time can go by so fast when you sleep, in addition to the stages of sleep that actually slow time down.
+In this article, I will take a deeper look into the parts of your brain and how they function during the different sleep cycles.
+My hope is that you will come away with a better understanding of why time can go by so fast when you sleep, in addition to the stages of sleep that can give you the feeling of time going by either faster or slower.

 Let’s start with the main question on your mind.